Homes and property Funding and support for energy improvements

 The Home Energy Loan Plan (HELP)

-Your Home Better (YHB):
+Your Home Better (YHB)

-This is a Greater Manchester backed, independent service, providing support for any homeowner that wants to make energy improvements to their home and are not eligible for any grants.
-YHB provides three main services:
+This is a Greater Manchester backed independent service that provides support for any homeowner that wants to make energy improvements to their home and are ineligible for any grants.

 • Support and referrals for property surveys